If you find Firefox running so painfully slow that even loading a single page takes forever, don’t worry. It’s often not

-- Re-open Firefox and check if the slow Firefox issue has been resolved.
+- Launch Firefox again and check if the slow Firefox issue has been resolved.
 If yes, then great!
 If the issue remains, you should try Fix 3, below.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.